Gender identity: supporting children

 - what policies there are about telling other students or parents

-- how the school or organisation would monitor or manage effects on your child’s siblings.
+- how the school or organisation will monitor or manage effects on your child’s siblings.

 Settings like local sports clubs might know less about gender diversity.
 You might need to give them resources or information about how other organisations meet the needs of gender-diverse children.
-The Victorian Equal Opportunity and Human Rights Commission has some useful guidance for including transgender and gender-diverse people in sport.
+The Australian Human Rights Commission has some useful guidance for including transgender and gender-diverse people in sport.

 Gender identity, gender dysphoria and mental health

 Children and teenagers who are gender diverse might experience gender dysphoria.
-They’re also more likely to experience anxiety or depression, have suicidal thoughts, or self-harm than their cisgender peers.
+They’re also more likely than their cisgender peers to experience anxiety or depression, have suicidal thoughts or harm themselves.
 This is even more likely if they face barriers to expressing their gender identity, or have negative experiences like bullying, stigma or discrimination.

 The start of puberty can also be a particularly difficult time for gender-diverse children as their bodies begin to change in ways they don’t want.

-But gender-diverse children who have socially transitioned have similar self-worth and levels of depression as their cisgender peers.
+But gender-diverse children who have affirmed their gender have similar self-worth and levels of depression as their cisgender peers.

 You can also promote good mental health for your younger child and good mental health for your teenage child by helping your child manage feelings, being loving and supportive, and encouraging physical activity.